Stay Alert - Control The Virus - Save Lives

 Other Financial Support

-- The University of Essex is launching the Angels@Essex investment platform to support entrepreneurs with innovative and market-disrupting business ideas by giving them access to a network of investors.
+- The University of Essex has launched Angels@Essex to support entrepreneurs with innovative and market-disrupting business ideas by giving them access to a network of investors.

-- Receive direct support the BEST Growth Hub Team.
+- Receive direct support from the BEST Growth Hub Team.

 - High quality digital and numeracy courses from the DfE Skills Toolkit.